-Queen’s is a hub of academic research on the shores of Lake Ontario near the mouth of the St. Lawrence River.
+Queen’s University is a hub of academic research on the shore of Lake Ontario near the mouth of the St. Lawrence River.
 The campus is dotted with charming limestone buildings in Romanesque revival and neo-Gothic style, several more than 100 years old.
-More modern structures coexist, such as the athletic centre, which houses three gyms, a food court and a coffee shop.
-The Isabel Bader Centre for the Performing Arts opened in 2014 and regularly attracts award-winning performers.
-Two major projects are coming up: a state-of-the-art Innovation and Wellness Centre and revitalization of the biomedical research facilities.
+Modern structures coexist alongside, such as the athletic centre, which houses three gyms, a food court and a coffee shop.
+The Isabel Bader Centre for the Performing Arts regularly attracts award-winning performers.
+Two major projects are well under way: a state-of-the-art Innovation and Wellness Centre and revitalization of the biomedical research facilities.
 “We have more than 300 student-run clubs and associations, which I think exemplifies the initiative and leadership of our student body,” says principal Daniel Woolf.
-The university has an extensive international program: you can study at 245 different institutions in 45 countries.
+The university has an extensive international program, offering the chance to study at 245 different institutions in 45 countries.
 A popular choice is Queen’s Bader International Study Centre in 15th-century Herstmonceux Castle in southeast England.
-Well-known alumni include writer Michael Ondaatje, musician Gord Downie and Ontario Premier Kathleen Wynne.
+Well-known alumni include writer Michael Ondaatje, late musician Gord Downie and former governor-general David Johnston.
 The campus is surrounded by rows of brick houses, most of which are rented by students.
-It’s a 10-minute walk downtown, and a short stroll to Lake Ontario’s scenic waterfront.
+It’s a 10-minute walk downtown and a short stroll to Lake Ontario’s scenic waterfront.

-• Certificate in Business: Open to students studying in any arts and science discipline who want to complement their degree with fundamental business knowledge to broaden their career options upon graduation.
+• Certificate in Business: Open to students studying in any arts and science discipline who want to complement their degree with fundamental business knowledge to broaden their career options on graduation.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|